SangsooNam/sangsoonam.github.io/_posts/2018-12-27-writing-upcoming-posts-in-github-pages.md

 future: false
 {% endhighlight %}

+> GitHub Pages doesn't update the content automatically.
+The content is updated only when there is a new commit.
+If you committed a post with a future date, it won't be shown on that date.
+You can trigger the update by pushing a new commit.
+If you don't have any new commit, you can amend the last commit and then push it for triggering.

+{% highlight bash %}
+$ git commit --amend --no-edit
+$ git push --force
+{% endhighlight %}

 ## Draft

 If you put your post in `_drafts`, you are able to push it to GitHub along with hiding to others.
 When you move it into `_posts`, that will be shown.
 To see it locally, use `--drafts` option.